 Utah is a very easy state to elope in because it does not require an appointment at the county clerk office to receive a marriage license nor does it require a waiting period.

 You can pick up a marriage license at any county clerk office, regardless of what county you will get married in.
-Both partners must be present to receive the marriage license and mush have valid IDs and social security number.
+Both partners must be present to receive the marriage license and must have valid IDs and social security number.

-The marriage license is valid for 32 days from the day you pick it up.
+The marriage license is valid for 30-32 days from the day you pick it up.
 You will need an ordained officiant and two witnesses over the age of 18 to sign the license.
 A family member or friend can easily be ordained online via the Universal Life Church within minutes.

 Special considerations when marrying in National Parks